 Each of MacIntyre’s characters agrees that patriotism is a “permanent source of moral danger,” which MacIntyre seems to imply is some kind of flaw.
 (15, 18) But why should a virtuous person fear moral danger?
 Certainly, moral decrepitude implies something like social (eternal?) damnation, but the opposing ‘risk’ is of moral excellence and social (eternal?) glory.
 Aristotle’s Doctrine of the Mean is literally an average, and it seems intuitive that an Aristotelian like MacIntyre would be fine with the balancing act he calls “moral danger.”
 After all, the noble mean is perfectly realistic in that it can be “socially embodied” by actual human beings, who face the moral dangers of innumerable vices everyday…

-Considering all this, MacIntyre’s critique of liberalism and its moralists, is that reason has become overemphasized and that the contrasting impulse to jettison reason is in fact merely flipping the liberal coin back to Emotivism?
+MacIntyre’s critique of liberalism and its moralists is that reason has become overemphasized in advanced liberalism and that the contrasting impulse to jettison reason is in fact merely flipping the liberal coin back to Emotivism.
 When MacIntyre says “good soldiers cannot be liberals,” he’s also saying they can be neither detached rational beings nor morally relative Emotivists.
 This may be why he claims that military service, whether of the highest general or the lowliest private, cannot be “contingent upon their own individual evaluation of the rightness or wrongness of their country’s cause,” at least not by a neutral standard (because such a standard doesn’t truly exist).
 The phrase I heard often in my short time in the Army, that we didn’t ultimately fight for flag or freedom, but for the man or woman on their right or left, requires a kind of detached morality that leans Emotivist.

 But is that true?
 Does a nation’s cause unilaterally determine the exclusive moral structure of its armed conflicts?
 If “good soldiers cannot be liberals,” but for the twin vices of detached rationality and relativizing Emotivism, does it follow that they cannot be virtuous?
 If they can, then what will be distinctively martial virtues?
 This is THE central question posed by this course.